 Associate of Occupational Studies in Game Design and Interactive Media

 This 2-year career program is targeted towards both high school graduates and adult students, including those without prior college experience.
 In contrast to the Associate of Applied Science program that allows qualified students to transfer into a relevant Bachelor of Fine Arts program, the Associate of Occupational Studies is designed for students interested in immediately entering the workforce upon graduation.

 This 66-credit hour program can provide aspiring professionals with a strong background in art, design and visual language and train them in the use of current technology.
 The curriculum includes introductory classes in drawing, animation and motion graphics.
 Students do not have to take any liberal arts classes.
 Coursework specific to the major includes two sequential courses in interactive media and three in game production.
 The program culminates in the completion of an interactive media portfolio.

 This program is designed to introduce aspiring professionals to the history, practice and theory associated with new media.
 Students can specialize in 3D animation and motion arts, 2D animation or interactive arts.
 All three concentrations culminate in a senior project.

 Requirements include courses in art history and liberal studies, as well as related classes in communication or film.
 During the first two semesters, students take foundational courses in 3D and 4D design, light and color, drawing and art history.
 Coursework for the major begins in the sophomore year and includes 3D computer graphics, graphics programming and interactive media.

 Other School Options

-In addition to the schools listed above, Queens College offers a Bachelor of Science in Graphic Design with minors in animation and illustration, digital moviemaking and image making, digital graphics and graphic design.
+In addition to the schools listed above, Queens College offers a Bachelor of Fine Arts in Design with concentrations in animation and illustration, communication design and interaction design.
 At Lehman College in the Bronx, students can earn a Bachelor of Science in Computer Graphics and Imaging.
 Both schools are part of the City University of New York system and are approximately ten miles away from Manhattan.